cerner/fhir.cerner.com/content/authorization/application-registration-prerequisites.md

 **Where should the DNS TXT record be placed?**

-The DNS TXT record should be located on the DNS record for fully qualified domain name of your application's primary redirect URI.
+The DNS TXT record should be located on the DNS record for the eTLD+1 domain name of your application's primary redirect URI.

 **What happens if I don't provide the DNS TXT record?**